evuez/druid/README.md

 You can also install it with `stack install` and then run `druid path/to/file.ex`.

+[The tests](https://github.com/evuez/druid/blob/master/test/Spec.hs) should give you a good idea of what it can currently parse.

 ## Formatting

 I'm using [hindent](https://github.com/chrisdone/hindent) to format the source files.
 Running `make format` will run it on all the source files.